bjornahlander/notes/README.md

 ## Notes
 General notes for a bunch of different purposes.
-It's all in the folders..
+Currently this contains notes on...
+ * Agile Development